 Treatment of pregnant women with glomerulonephritis has a number of features and is carried out in a hospital:

 3. Drug therapy.
-The doctor prescribes drugs to correct blood pressure, relieve puffiness, antibiotics to eliminate infection (currently there are drugs that are completely safe for the fetus), drugs to increase the level of albumin in the blood, drugs to improve blood flow between the mother and the fetus (acetylsalicylic acid).
+The doctor prescribes drugs to correct blood pressure, relieve swelling, antibiotics to eliminate infection (currently there are drugs that are completely safe for the fetus), drugs to increase the level of albumin in the blood, drugs to improve blood flow between the mother and the fetus (acetylsalicylic acid).

 Prevention of glomerulonephritis